octogo/log/README.md

 ### The Loggers

 For more fine-grained logging and increasing the overall readability of log-traces, it is possible to instantiate an arbitrary number of loggers.
-A logger is
+A logger is an interface of which many can exist in separate goroutines at the same time.

 ```go
 func main() {